Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 USO Facility at the AMC Terminal

-The USO Family Lounge at the AMC Terminal is a volunteer-run facility.
-It is open from 10 AM to 12 noon and 4 PM to 6 PM Monday through Thursday and 24 hours on Fridays for the Patriot Express Arrival and Departure.
+The USO Family Lounge is located at the AMC Terminal.
+Hours are dependent upon Patriot Express Arrival and Departure.
 The lounge is located in the outbound section of the AMC Terminal.
 The following services are offered: free Skype calls to the U.S., free Wi-Fi, free computer use, free coffee, sodas, and snacks.
-A nursery with crib, rocking chair, and diaper changing items is available.
-Please contact the USO Kadena by Gate 2 at DSN 634-3889 for more information.
+Please contact the USO Kadena by Gate 2 at DSN 634-5097 for more information.

 Directions from Naha International Airport